 Question 10: Are there rules or reporting requirements that have been overtaken by technological developments?
 Can new technologies be leveraged to modify, streamline, or do away with existing regulatory or reporting requirements?

 As mentioned previously in comments to Question 9, DOE should work closely with other agencies that manage product databases to reduce duplicative reporting burden for manufacturers by sharing product data when applicable.
-This would significantly reduce costs for manufacturers and could potentially reduce administration costs for DOE.
+This could reduce costs for manufacturers and could potentially reduce administration costs for DOE.
 In addition, the reported product data would be clearer and more consistent for consumers and other stakeholders, such as utilities, that use the product databases.

 Question 11: Does the methodology and data used in analyses supporting DOE’s regulations meet the requirements of the Information Quality Act?

-This question is beyond the scope of our comments.
+No comment.

 The CA IOUs thank DOE for the opportunity to be involved in this process and encourage DOE to carefully consider the recommendations outlined in this letter.